sysbio-curie/EwingSingleCellDataAnalysis/README.md

 ### Raw data

-Raw count data for Patient Derived Xenografts of Ewing sarcoma tumors can be found in the 'data' folder, as tab-delimited files.
+Raw count data for Patient Derived Xenografts of Ewing sarcoma tumors can be found in the 'data' folder, as tab-delimited files (after downloading them using instructions from the 'data/readme.txt' file).

 Raw cound and logged data for the inducible cell line can be found in the 'inducible_cell_line.zip' archive.